 The receiving vessel for distillate collection is filled with an acidic absorbing solution in order to capture the dissolved ammonia gas.
 Common solutions are aqueous boric acid (for boric acid titration) or sulfuric acid (for back titrations).
 Distillation method parameters will vary depending on the titration method selected.
 Distillation time will vary depending on instrumentation, but typically falls between 150 to 300 seconds.

-The most sophisticated procedure is the use of the an automated Kjeldahl distillation unit with a built-in titrator and have the result calculation done by the software of the instrument or an optional PC software (e.g. KjelLink PC for KjelMaster K-375).
-In any case the chemical reaction used for calculation is the tetrahydroxyborate anion with a generalized strong acid.
+The most sophisticated procedure is the use of an automated Kjeldahl distillation unit with a built-in titrator and having the result calculation done by the software of the instrument or an optional PC software (e.g. KjelLink PC for KjelMaster K-375).
+In any case, the chemical reaction used for calculation is the tetrahydroxyborate anion with a generalized strong acid.

 Potentiometric or colorimetric titration may be employed for pH detection.
 These options are characterized by unique advantages and disadvantages.

 When boric acid titration is employed, potentiometric or colorimetric detection of the titration is possible.
 Colorimetric detection does not work with back titration.

 Calculations can aim at results expressed in absolute nitrogen (mgN) per sample or in terms of concentration (%N, mgN/kg, mgN/L, etc).
 The calculations will differ based on boric or back titration, as described in the Kjeldahl Knoweldge Base eBook.
 The KjelMaster K-375 performs the calculation automatically.

 To calculate the protein content, nitrogen is multiplied by a sample-specific protein factor.
 For a “general protein”, there is an assumption of an average nitrogen content o 16%, which leads to a “general protein factor” of 6.25.